 Lake June has an amazing population of large bass.
 Including, according to FWC Trophy Catch over twenty four bass exceeding 8lbs.
 The largest bass on record reaching an astounding 11 pounds 3 ounces.
-From the video below you can see a 9.63lb largemouth bass caught on a drop shot.
+From the video below you can see a giant largemouth bass caught offshore.

 What is the best baits for Lake June in Winter?

 Enough about the lake and where to put in.
 Let's talk about the best fishing lures and how to catch big bass on Lake June.

 3" Minnow - Gizzard Shad & Ghost Shad

 The first must have soft plastic lure is the 3" Minnow on a ned head, Damiki rig, or other vertical presentation heads like the image below.
 The two colors we liked best are the Gizzard Shad and Ghost Shad.
 This bait will be used exclusively in a vertical presentation.

 The 3" minnow was responsible for our three largest bass.
 Two of our big bass weighed 8.3 lbs and 8.11 ounce.
 The third largest weight 7.9 lbs.
 23 lbs of bass with this tiny little soft plastic bait.

 We rigged our 3" Minnow using 3/8 ounce jig head and would drop the bait on top of the fish and slowly lower it to the depth the fish were hanging out.
 We used 10# and 8# Seaguar Invizx fluorocarbon on a 7' 3" medium fast action spinning rod.

 8" Pippin8'r - Plum Apple, Watermelon Red Flake,